PoCInnovation/Workshops/software/10.Neo4j/SETUP.md

 $ sudo mv -t /usr/local/bin direnv # Put it in binary
 ```

-> :bulb: You can follow the [official documentation](https://direnv.net/docs/installation.html) to install the binary.
+> 💡 You can follow the [official documentation](https://direnv.net/docs/installation.html) to install the binary.

 You must add the following hook in your shell source :